 How long does it take to learn to fly on your own?

 As you can see the answer is not obvious.
 I would say from a few days… to a lifetime!
 This activity teaches humility.
 English speaking pilots say: There are old pilots and bold pilots, but no old, bold pilots.
 (There are old pilots and reckless pilots, but there are no reckless old pilots).
 All is said.

 In Mexico, we generally do 10-day internships, to have a little more autonomy, especially since Mexicans have fewer vacation periods than us.
-It will take me contact to know the internship calendar, if that interests you.
-Everything is possible, even private lessons, but it is more economical to do an internship with several people.
-You can also motivate your friends so that I organize an internship just for you, on the date of your choice. 😉
+It will take me contact to find out the calendar of courses, if you are interested.
+Everything is possible, even private lessons, but it is more economical to do a course with several people.
+You can also motivate your friends so that I can organise a course just for you, on a date of your choice 😉

 There, I hope I answered your question.